jdj2261/pykin/README.md

   from pykin.kinematics.transform import Transform from pykin.robot import Robot

+  """
-  # If you want to check robot's collision, install python-fcl
-  # and then, import FclManager in fcl_utils package
+  If you want to check robot's collision, install python-fcl And then, import FclManager in fcl_utils package
+  """
   from pykin.utils.fcl_utils import FclManager from pykin.utils.kin_utils import get_robot_geom
   from pykin.utils import plot_utils as plt